 Coconut palm

-The coconut palm has been in culture for a very long time and has many uses.
-The coconut, which is the seed of the palm, is edible and can be used in oil and animal food production.
-The shell of the seed is brown and hard and can be polished and made into jewellery.
-The fibrous layer surrounding the seed is used in the production of various mats, blankets, weaved products and rope.
-Finally, the trunks are used as timber.
+The coconut palm is a very ancient cultivated plant with countless uses.
+The coconut, which botanically is the seed of the palm, can be eaten and used to produce oil and animal feed.
+The hard shell of the seed is brown and can be polished and used to make jewellery and tools.
+The fibrous layer surrounding the seed is used to produce mats, carpets, woven items and rope, and the trunks of the palm are also used as timber.

 Fact box: